 It was true.
-Gillies and Speight had seriously misread the mood of the parliament, the press and the people.
-The Premier adopted the same tactic which had proved so successful in 1884, but some of the lines proposed were laughable; the tiny hamlet of Cressy having lines radiating north, south and south-west, all for a population of about 90 souls!
+Gillies and Speight had seriously misread the mood of the Parliament, the Press and the people.
+The Premier adopted the same tactic which had proved so successful in 1884, but some of the lines proposed were laughable.
+The tiny hamlet of Cressy on the western plains was to have lines radiating north, south and south-west, all for a population of about 90 souls!
 Furthermore, all were to be made to high standards where in most cases light railways with 50 lb rails would have sufficed.
 The Legislative Assembly and the Press were quick to see that if light railways were adopted, nearly twice as many lines could be made for the same total expenditure.

 Speight was aware that the costs of the proposed new lines were high, and endeavoured to show that the average cost of railways in Victoria at £11,572 per mile was not extravagant compared to NSW at £12,182.
 Although lines in America were alleged to be cheaper, he noted they in fact averaged £10,500 per mile.
-But his table also showed railway building costs in the other colonies, including South Australia where average costs at £5,541 were half that of Victoria.
+But his table also showed railway building costs in the other colonies, including South Australia where the average costs was £5,541 per mile, half that of Victoria.

 The Maritime Strike

 A deficit of a quarter million pounds was enough cause for concern, but its announcement came in the middle of the most prolonged and destructive industrial action Australia had yet experienced.
 On 18th August 1890 a strike of maritime officers commenced and rapidly gained the support and sympathy of other unions.
 Coastal shipping was critical for the supply of NSW coal for the manufacturing industries and gasworks in Victoria and other colonies, as only a trickle of intercolonial freight moved by rail.